zuoyi93/ProSGPV/README.md

 ProSGPV
 ========
-Penalized Regression with Second Generation P Values
+Penalized Regression with Second-Generation P-Values

+## Introduction

+We know that p-values can't be used for variable selection.
+However, you can do so with second-generation p-values.
+Here is how.

 ## Installation